docker/docs/docker-for-windows/troubleshoot.md

 ### Virtualization

-For Docker Desktop to function correctly, your machine must have the following features:
+ Your machine must have the following features for Docker Desktop to function correctly:

 1. [Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview)
    installed and working

-2. Virtualization enabled
+2. Virtualization enabled in the BIOS

 #### Hyper-V